Three periods: Breaking down penalty numbers for Penguins' Crosby

 While the Penguins have qualified for the playoffs for 11 straight seasons, the longest such streak in the NHL, their minor league affiliate in Wilkes-Barre is in the midst of a similar run.

 The Baby Pens are on the verge of clinching their 15th straight postseason berth, the longest active streak in the AHL.

 They've won at least one playoff round in 13 of the last 14 seasons.

 The one thing missing from Wilkes-Barre's playoff resume is a championship.
-Defenseman Brian Dumoulin said he would like to see that change before popular 38-year-old Baby Pens captain Tom Kostopoulos retires.
+Dumoulin said he would like to see that change before popular 38-year-old Baby Pens captain Tom Kostopoulos retires.